 What is the meaning of the term ‘Alloy’?

 The meaning of the term ‘alloy’ is a substance formed from the combination of two or more metals.
 Alloys can also be formed from combinations of metals and other elements.
-The properties exhibited by alloys are often quite different from the properties of its individual components.
+The properties exhibited by alloys are often quite different from the properties of their individual components.
 It is not uncommon for alloys to have greater strength and hardness when compared to pure metals.
 An example of an alloy is red gold, which is produced by alloying copper and gold together.
 Another important alloy of gold is white gold, which is produced by alloying silver and gold together.

 Alloys can either be solid solutions of metallic elements in which all the individual grains/crystals of the metals are of the same composition, or they can be mixtures of metallic phases featuring at least two different solutions, resulting in microstructures containing different types of crystals inside the alloy.
 The term ‘intermetallic compound’ is used to refer to alloys that have well-defined crystal structures and stoichiometry.
 Furthermore, Zintl phases (products of chemical reactions between alkali metals or alkaline earth metals with post-transition metals or metalloids) can also be classified as alloys in some cases.